 Famous for: Founder of the Virgin Group, Virgin Group holds more than 400 companies in 30 countries around the world and is still expanding.

-Sir Richard’s first business was a student magazine started in 1966s England.
+Sir Richard’s first business was a student magazine started in 1966s in England.

 Once this took off, Sir Richard diversified into anything he wanted to.
 Record labels, an airline, communications, consumer credit; by the early 2000s there were products across the world and all with Sir Richard’s ‘Virgin’ brand attached to them.